igorpnk/Altium-DelphiScripts/Project/PrjCompLibReLinker/Readme.txt

 - PcbDoc FP relinking

 PrjLibReLinker.pas
-These exposed procedure entry points are setup to iterate over all project documents in the sequence:-
+These exposed procedure entry points are setup to iterate over all project (board or LibPkg) documents in the sequence:-
 - SchLib, to link FPmodels to source PcbLib(s)
 - SchDoc, to link comps & comp models to source libs